AREF Essential Grant Writing Skills Workshop – May 2017: Open Call

 AREF is calling for researcher applications to participate in its 2nd Essential Grant Writing Skills Workshop, to be held in Dakar, Senegal, in May 2017.

-The Africa Research Excellence Fund (AREF) works to strengthen health research capacity of scientists in Sub-Saharan Africa who are engaged in tackling the subregion’s significant health challenges.
+The Africa Research Excellence Fund (AREF) works to strengthen health research capacity of scientists in Africa who are engaged in tackling the subregion’s significant health challenges.

 Through our own work and that of the international funders with whom we work closely, we are acutely aware of the demand for equipping emerging African Health researchers with the specialised skill of writing research grants/proposals for global health research funders.
 In response to that need, we held our first and highly valued Essential Grant Writing Skills workshop for 25 emerging social scientists and public health researchers in May 2016 in Dakar.